TemboPlus-Frontend/frontend-core-js/docs/currency.md

 ## Best Practices

-1. Always use the static properties for accessing known currencies: `Currency.USD` instead of creating new instances.
+1. Always use the static properties for accessing known currencies: `Currency.USD` or `Currency.UNITED_STATES_DOLLAR` instead of creating new instances.

 2. Use the `fromCode()` or `fromName()` methods when working with user-provided currency information to validate and normalize input.